gyups/johnwilliams/pages/timeline.md

 - Williams said "since the war have the Greatest Part of my time Been in the French service" ([TNA ADM 1/1054, Statment of Case](https://gyups.github.io/johnwilliams/transcriptions/defence_auto/)).
 For the British, the beginning of the war was 1793 but the French had been at war with continental European states prior to Britain's entry, so it is difficult to say what he meant.
 As to what he was doing, I think he means that he worked predominately in French ships after the war started.

-- Proby joined the Royal Navy, becoming a midshipman at age 14 ([Pope](https://gyups.github.io/johnwilliams/transcriptions/devil_himself/), p.
-5).
+- Proby joined the Royal Navy, becoming a midshipman at age 14 ([Pope](https://gyups.github.io/johnwilliams/transcriptions/devil_himself/), p.5).

 #### 1796

 - The French begin to design and build the corvette *la Vaillante* in Bayonne ([Pope](https://gyups.github.io/johnwilliams/transcriptions/devil_himself/), p.10-11).

-- __March 1__: Proby passed his lieutenant's exam at age 16 ([Pope](https://gyups.github.io/johnwilliams/transcriptions/devil_himself/), p.
-6).
+- __March 1__: Proby passed his lieutenant's exam at age 16 ([Pope](https://gyups.github.io/johnwilliams/transcriptions/devil_himself/), p.6).

-- __September 27__: While serving under John Jervis, Lord St. Vincent (who would be First Lord of the Admiralty when Williams' papers were presented to the board) in the Mediterranean, Proby is given command of his first ship, the eternally leaky HMS *Tarleton* ([Pope](https://gyups.github.io/johnwilliams/transcriptions/devil_himself/), p.
-7).
+- __September 27__: While serving under John Jervis, Lord St. Vincent (who would be First Lord of the Admiralty when Williams' papers were presented to the board) in the Mediterranean, Proby is given command of his first ship, the eternally leaky HMS *Tarleton* ([Pope](https://gyups.github.io/johnwilliams/transcriptions/devil_himself/), p.7).

 - __November 11__: Proby was removed from *Tarleton* and sent to HMS *Peterel* in an officer shuffle to staff the recently captured Spanish frigate *la Mahonessa*.
-Due to the rating of the ship, this automatically promotes Proby to Commander at 17 ([Pope](https://gyups.github.io/johnwilliams/transcriptions/devil_himself/), p.
-7-8).
+Due to the rating of the ship, this automatically promotes Proby to Commander at 17 ([Pope](https://gyups.github.io/johnwilliams/transcriptions/devil_himself/), p.7-8).

+- __November 25__: Hull and rigging finally completed, *la Vaillante* sailed for Rochefort ([Pope](https://gyups.github.io/johnwilliams/transcriptions/devil_himself/), p.11).

+- __December 2__: *La Vaillante* arrived at Rochefort to receive its cannon and wait for a captain ([Pope](https://gyups.github.io/johnwilliams/transcriptions/devil_himself/), p.11).

 #### 1797